satellitecomponent/Neurite/README.md

 *alternatively clone the entire repo.

-### The servers enable the local Vector Database, webpage/pdf text extraction, Wolfram Alpha, and Wikipedia.
+### The servers enable the local Vector Database, webpage/pdf text extraction, Wolfram Alpha Results, and Wikipedia Results.
 - The localhost servers require npm and Node.js
 - Without any servers running, Wolfram, Wiki, the Vector Database and Webpage extractions will not function.
 - All servers can be run with one command.
 Download the Localhost Servers folder, or find it in your cloned directory.
 Once navigated to the Localhost Servers folder in your command line, run